Skip to main content

 • Apply for a lot.
 There is no limit on how many scholarships you can apply for.
 Consider applying for anywhere from 10 to 30 scholarships, or more, at a time.
 The more you apply for, the more likely you are to land one.

 • Apply for scholarships that align with your values.
 Scholarships are available for everyone — every interest and hobby from hiking to neuroscience.
-Your passion for a specific topic might be what pushes your essay to the top of the pile.
+It is much easier to write about topics that excite you and this might be what pushes your essay to the top of the pile.

 • Focus on your top scholarship picks first.
 Work on the scholarship applications you have the greatest passion for and chance of earning first.
 You want to make sure you have enough time to complete these to the best of your ability.